Typical Mistakes made when handling probate alone

 Not recording everything

-It is easy for items to get lost during the clearing process of the house but one way to help prevent this is to record what was there and where is has gone so that possessions can be passed to the correct beneficiaries.
+It is easy for items to get lost during the clearing process of the house but one way to help prevent this is to record what was there and where it has gone so that possession can be passed to the correct beneficiaries.
 Missing personal possessions can be a point of great contention between executors and beneficiaries.

 You should also keep a physical record of anything paid out of the estate so that it can be proven that the money was spent in order to benefit the estate.
 You should also keep a record of anything you have spent out of your own money in order to benefit the estate as this can be claimed back as an executor’s expense.

 Not collecting all the assets

-When a person has a lot of assets across several institutions it can be tempting to ignore assets of a lesser value as it may seem like more work than it’s worth to collect them.
-However it is the executor’s duty to ensure that the estate administration is completed correctly and this means in its entirety.
+When a person has a lot of assets across several institutions it can be tempting to ignore assets of lesser value as it may seem like more work than it’s worth to collect them.
+However, it is the executor’s duty to ensure that the estate administration is completed correctly and this means in its entirety.
 If there are a set of shares worth only £10 they must still be collected and accounted for as part of the estate.
 The executor can be held responsible for failing to properly collect and distribute its assets.
 Loss to the estate, even if only minor, could result in an executor being held personally liable if a beneficiary were to question how the estate’s assets were being handled.

 Not transferring house ownership